grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

 ## UX

-- My goal on the website design was to make it as easy as possible for the potential users to upload, share and access the information on the site while striving for a simple layout approach.
+- My goal for this application was to make simple easy to use design for the potential users to upload, share and access the information on the site.
 The website can also be used by people who are only interested in finding recipes to get inspired.

 - For the basic viewers:
 * view the recipes from any device (mobile, tablet, desktop).
 * view all recipes as a Guest.
-* see recipes from other users to get new ideas (unless user's restricted view).
+* see recipes from other users to get new ideas (unless user has restricted the recipe access).
-* search any specific recipe, ingredients, methods.
+* search any specific recipe by name, ingredients, methods.
-* search recipes by different category.
-* easily navigate through the recipes by various main filters.
+* easily navigate through the recipes using the categories filters.

 - For advance viewers:
 * Register as a user
+* Login and add recipes.
+[Create]
-* Login and add recipes.[Creatre]
+* Login and add categories for ADMIN user.[Create]
 * Add recipes for their account without sharing to other users.
+[Create + extra feature]
 * Easily see all of the recipes submitted under their Profile.
+[Read]
-* Get the instruction to make a dish from this site.[Read]
+* Easily see all of the recipes submitted to this site.
+[Read]
-* Edit the recipes they have added.[Edit]
+* Edit their own recipes.
+[Edit]
-* Delete the recipes they have submitted.[Delete]
+* Delete their own recipes for admin.
+[Delete]
-* Adm user also to manage the categories where the recipes will become allocated for the filter functionality.
+* Admin user also to manage the categories where the recipes will become allocated for the filter functionality.

 ### Design
-- The design color scheme choice was keep a simple and elegant combination in order to create a consistent and visual impactful yet straighforward easy-for-the-eye feeling.
+- The design color scheme choice was keeping a simple and elegant combination in order to create a consistent and visual impactful yet straighforward easy-for-the-eye feeling.

 #### Typography